TWIN PEAKS: FIRE WALK WITH ME

 In the tv series, Sheryl Lee was given little opportunity to do anything she obtained brief fame for her single appearance wrapped in plastic at the beginning of the pilot and was thereafter relegated to occasional appearances in the Black Lodge and given the bonus consolation of playing Lauras cousin Maddie in a poor black hair dye job, which revealed little in the way of talent on her part.
 One expected that Sheryl Lee, in being required to carry the film here, may well have not been up to the task.
 To the contrary, she surprises considerably and delivers a tour de force performance.
 She is all one imagined Laura Palmer to be and more beautiful yet tragic, innocent yet coolly sophisticated, tough yet vulnerable.
 The films story arc is a tragedy about the final moments in the despoliation of an innocent who has fallen far beyond redemption.
 In being required to display an acting range that goes from coke-addict become whore Who wants to fuck the Homecoming Queen? she announces herself to a wholesome innocent broken by secrets she carries, Sheryl Lee does an amazingly good job.

-David Lynch has announced an eighteen-episode Twin Peaks tv revival to air in 2017, reuniting most of the original cast.
+David Lynch conducted an eighteen-episode revival of Twin Peaks in 2017, reuniting most of the original cast.

 David Lynchs other films are: Eraserhead (1977), The Elephant Man (1980), Dune (1984), Blue Velvet (1986), Twin Peaks (1990), Wild at Heart (1990), Lost Highway (1997), The Straight Story (1999), Mulholland Dr. (2001) and Inland Empire (2006).
 Lynch has also produced other genre films such as The Cabinet of Dr Ramirez (1991), Nadja (1994), Surveillance (2008), My Son, My Son, What Have Ye Done (2009) and Black and White in Colors (2010), as well as two short-lived surrealist tv series with On the Air (1992) and Hotel Room (1993).
 Lynch (2007) and David Lynch: The Art Life (2016) are documentaries about Lynch.